TimCPalmer/TimCPalmer.github.io/_posts/2021-07-11-A test page.md

 ---

-I've had all kinds of messy contrived (but neccesary) ways in place for connecting from A to B, SSH tunnels, proxies, VPNs and so on.
-Odd that I'd never until recently needed to use Windows Auth across a network to get to SQL Server on Domain.
-I'd usually be in there via a bastion in the domain , or perhaps using SQL Server level authentication (yeah I know - blame app vendors for that one most of the time!!)
+I've had all kinds of messy contrived (but neccesary) ways in place for connecting from A to B. SSH tunnels, proxies, VPNs and so on.
+Odd that I'd never until recently, needed to use Windows Auth across a network to get to SQL Server on  a a different Domain.
+I'd usually be accessing via a bastion in the target domain or been using SQL Server level authentication.

-Obviosuly by default SQL Server Management Studio, when using Windows authentication will want to naturally use your native OS credentials.
+SQL Server Management Studio, when using Windows authentication will want to use your native OS credentials.
 But there is a way to get it to use alternate domain credentials.
-Fire up a cmd prompt and do the following
+It's a simple as starting SSMS from a cmd prompt like this:

 `runas /user:TCP\timp /netonly ssms.exe`

-Where TCP\timp is my domain account and I'm assuming ssms.exe is in your local directory here (otherwise provide the full path).
+_Where TCP\timp is my domain account and I'm assuming ssms.exe is in your local directory here (otherwise provide the full path)._